 As a church we want to be intentional about gospel-centered worship.
 Gospel-centered worship should be characterized by an awareness of the centrality of the gospel.
 When we properly understand the gospel, we will view it as our primary motivation for praising God.

-Although our music is contemporary, we recognize that only Jesus enables us to approach God—not music, musicians, worship leaders, or particular worship songs.
+Although our music is mostly contemporary, we recognize that only Jesus enables us to approach God—not music, musicians, worship leaders, or particular worship songs.
 We want to be most enthusiastic about the theme the Bible is the most enthusiastic about—the Lamb of God who was slain.

 If God’s mission for his church is to proclaim the excellencies of him who called us out of darkness into his marvelous light (1 Pet 2:9) and to make disciples of all nations, teaching them to observe everything he commanded us (Matt 28:19–20), we must be those who worship the Lord personally and corporately.
 We must constantly remind ourselves of his mission, making every effort to proclaim his gospel.